OmarShehata1/OmarShehata1/README.md

 ###

-<h4 align="left">I am a 🎓 student of Computer and Control Systems Engineering with a background in 🔌 Embedded Systems.
-Currently, <br>I am focused on 🌐 Web Development and building the necessary skills to develop web applications.
-I am expanding my programming knowledge by 💻 working on personal projects and 🚀 learning new technologies.
-I aspire to use these skills to build a ✨ successful career in web development.</h4>
+<h4 align="left">I am a Computer Engineering graduate with a passion for web development.
+I am dedicated to honing my skills in building innovative web applications and expanding my programming expertise through personal projects and learning cutting-edge technologies.
+Connect with me on LinkedIn to explore my professional journey.
+I aspire to leverage these skills to create impactful solutions and build a successful career in web development. </h4>

 ###